 - Regular: Door-to-Door tracking that covers major milestones or events along the way whenever the parcel is scanned.
 This is the most common type of tracking available with regular Postal Services.
 An example of regular tracking is TNT

 - Basic: Much less detailed than Regular tracking.
 Expect to be notified of only two events: the departure of your parcel (usually a notice that it's been picked up or dropped off) and the arrival.
 You won't have any updates on your parcel while it is in transit and you will not be informed of any intermediate events that occur between the origin and destination.
-With basic tracking, neither the Courier or Easyship will be able to provide any additional information between scans.
-If a shipment has passed 5 business days from the expected delivery date without an update please reach out to firstname.lastname@example.org for an investigation.
+With basic tracking, neither the Courier nor Easyship will be able to provide any additional information between scans.
 An example of basic tracking is Yamato.

 - Limited: Refers to all the services that, besides registering some tracking updates during the transit, will not provide any confirmation that the parcel has reached the receiver's address.
 Coverage ends before the shipment has been handed over to the destination postal service, meaning that the last tracking event could be the arrival at customs.
 It may not tell you when the package was dispatched at the destination country, or what day and time it was delivered to the destination address.
-If a shipment has past 10 working days over the expected delivery date without an update, please reach out to email@example.com for an investigation.
 Please note that very few couriers with limited tracking provide liability or insurance for lost parcels.
 An example of limited tracking is DHL eCommerce.

 - No tracking: You will not receive any tracking number or updates on your parcel's journey.
 For No tracking, there is no investigation or claim that can be made in case the shipment does not arrive within the expected delivery time.